Celebrating our

 Each season consists of 5 Main Stage productions, 2 youth productions and 2 to 3 productions in the newly renovated Wilson Family Black Box.
 We are located in the heart of Concord's historic districts and downtown's restaurants and shops.
 We encourage our patrons to head downtown for a meal before a show or drinks after.

-Old Courthouse Theatre, Inc. is a proud member of the Metrolina Theatre Association, American Association of Community Theatre, and the Cabarrus Chamber.
+Old Courthouse Theatre, Inc. is a proud member of the Metrolina Theatre Association, American Association of Community Theatre, Arts North Carolina and the Cabarrus Chamber.

 Read More